-Lincolnshire Action Trust has a team of experienced staff who offer everything from the initial employment assessment to follow-on support and referrals to address the needs of offenders as they prepare for the world of work, both during their time in prison and once they have been released.
+Lincolnshire Action Trust has a team of experienced staff who offer everything from the initial employment assessment to follow-on support and referrals to address the needs of individuals with criminal convictions as they prepare for the world of work, both during their time in prison and once they have been released.

 As well as supporting access to learning courses, from skills for life with local voluntary organisations through to the Open University, the employability team also supports prisoners to make the most of the learning and training opportunities available to them while in prison.